Policy

 Annual indexing

-On January 1 every year, the WSIB indexes ongoing LOE benefits, including locked-in LOE benefits, by applying the indexing factor to the amount payable, see 18-01-14, Annual Indexing.
+On January 1 every year, the WSIB indexes ongoing LOE benefits, including locked-in LOE benefits, by applying the indexing factor to the amount payable, refer to 18-01-14, Annual Indexing.

 Application date

-This policy applies to all decisions made for entitlement periods on or after March 1, 2021, for accidents on or after January 1, 1998.
+This policy applies to all decisions made on or after December 5, 2024 for entitlement periods on or after March 1, 2021, for accidents on or after January 1, 1998.

 This document was previously published as: